sentinel-official/docs/docs/getting-started/wallets/keplr/create-wallet.md

 ![](/img/keplr/create-3.png)

-You will now be prompet to:
+You will now be prompted to:
 - verify your mnemonic phrase
 - add a wallet name
 - add a wallet password